parnika31/parnika31.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am Parnika.
-I am currently pursuing a Master’s in Computer Science at the University of Montreal and [MILA](https://mila.quebec/en).
+I am currently pursuing Master’s in Computer Science at the University of Montreal and [MILA](https://mila.quebec/en).
 My primary research interest lie in leveraging foundation models to tackle the generalization challenges in robotics.
 Additionally, I am interested to explore language grounding to execute long-horizon tasks in robot learning among other ongoing challenges.

 Currently, I am doing a research project for cross-embodiment learning and generalization under the supervision of [Prof. Glen Berseth](https://neo-x.github.io).
 I had the opportunity to collaborate with [Prof. Shalabh Bhatnagar](https://www.csa.iisc.ac.in/~shalabh/) and [Prof. Raghuram Bharadwaj](https://www.iiitb.ac.in/faculty/raghuram-bharadwaj) on cooperative constrained multi-agent reinforcement learning.